 Try not to use a babysitter or a daycare if at all possible.
-If you have some event you must attend and it falls on the time when you have custody, try asking your ex to watch the children, rather than having a babysitter do so.
-This can help to build the entire family’s dynamics and make your kids more secure.
+If you have some event you must attend and it falls on the time when your kids are with you, try asking your ex to watch the children rather than having a babysitter do so.
+This can help to build the new, post-divorce family’s dynamics and make your kids feel more secure.

 Don’t ask a child to relay information to the other parent.
 This can cause friction in the entire relationship.
 Your children aren’t pawns and shouldn’t be treated as such.
 Kids need to be just kids and not messengers.
 Asking your kids to relay messages can cause them to feel as if they need to take sides with one parent or another, which is a very unhealthy relationship.

 Make sure your kids realize that you are concerned with every aspect of their lives.
 When they are communicating with you, give them your undivided attention to show how important their words are to you.
 You can try to guide younger children, but teenagers may push back.
 Don’t try to control a teenager in a divorce situation, but instead listen to their worries and try to teach them how to solve problems on their own.

 Make sure that you pick up or take home the children on the time you should be there.
 If parents are even a few minutes late, the children will likely know, even if they can’t tell time yet.
 The stress of divorce is hard enough on all persons involved without extra stress from tardiness.

 Following these tips can help you to maintain a great relationship with children after divorce.
 After all, everyone loses a lot in a divorce, but the biggest loss to a parent is a child and the biggest loss to a child is a parent.
 Live your life in a manner that guides your children to be understanding, caring, and committed just as you are to a great relationship.